mProjectsCode/obsidian-collection/src/content/docs/Plugin Dev/Testing/WhatToTest.md

 Component `4` is just the adapter to the Obsidian API to read a file, so there is not much to test here.

 That leaves component `3`, which does not depend on the Obsidian API.
 It does not care about the caller and file operations are left to component `4` which can easily be swapped for a dummy component.
-Thus it makes a lot of sense to test this component.
+Thus, it makes a lot of sense to test this component.

+## UI Frameworks

+A lot of plugins with more complex UIs will reach for UI frameworks like [Svelte](https://svelte.dev/) or [React](https://react.dev/).
+Components written in those frameworks are possible to test, but it is easier to extract the logic into a separate plain TypeScript file and test that than testing the component.
+In the best case the component only gets its data passed in and then renders that data, and the logic is handled by an external component.